Skip navigation

 For starters, we’re not talking about your air filter.
 This component requires regular maintenance, but we believe that our customers can do this on their own.
 This is different from the AC maintenance in Grapevine, TX we’ll be talking about below.

-Maintenance involves a system inspection, cleaning, and adjustments to retain optimal performance and efficiency.
+Air conditioner maintenance involves much more than just changing filters—it includes a full inspection, cleaning, and adjustments as part of routine maintenance to keep your cooling equipment running efficiently.
 These should only be done by a licensed professional.
+Only a licensed HVAC professional should perform routine maintenance on cooling equipment to ensure safety, efficiency, and to maintain warranty compliance.
+The best time to schedule AC maintenance is typically during the spring, ideally in early spring, before the hot summer months.
+You should schedule AC maintenance at least once a year in the early spring, as this helps ensure your system is ready for high-use periods.
+Scheduling an annual tune-up service is also key for remaining compliant with the manufacturer’s warranty.
 To figure out why this is such a complicated process, we’ll need to break down some of the problems that come with DIY maintenance, and why even a thorough tutorial video online is not going to be enough to prepare you for the worst scenario.

 First: Why Maintenance Is Important